 What are the functions of small satellites, and how are they designed?

-In this mission, we will begin to understand how small satellites give us insight about the mysteries of deep space and our own changing planet.
-In addition, we will collaborate to rapidly prototype cubesats (or cube satellites) to be launched on a tethered balloon for collecting infrared images and creating data-inspired art!
+We will begin to explore how small satellites give insight about the mysteries of deep space and our own changing planet.
+In this mission, we will work together to rapidly prototype cubesats (or cube satellites) to be launched on a tethered balloon for collecting infrared images and creating data-inspired art!

 Making Example Satellites

 One very important component of this set-up is populating your space with a variety of example projects.
 A good example is thoughtfully designed to inspire your patrons, spark their curiosity, and support them in getting started with the activity.

 In our experience, this workshop, without thoughtful preparation, can result in a lot of satellite designs that look identical.
 As the facilitator, plan to create several examples ahead of time that demonstrate a wide variety of potential design outcomes using the provided materials.
 While these workshops are based on the design of cube satellites, it is OK to deviate from this form factor!
 It can be helpful to build at least one 10 x 10 x 10 centimeter cube to demonstrate the size of a standard 1U cubesat, as well.

 In addition, be sure that your examples are not overly polished—rather focus on 'under-engineering' the internal structure of the satellite—generate a design that perhaps is too weak (cannot support a lot of weight) or too heavy (not easily lifted by a balloon, or at all), and offers patrons an opportunity to expand on the foundation you've provided.

 Setting up the Workspace

 This activity is intended to encourage patrons to work together and communicate throughout the design and build process.
 If possible, set up your workshop space to allow for collaboration!